Youshin/LetterToMe/README.md

 We need to implement more functionality in the app, we will keep working on it until mongoDB to improve their documentation on iOS

 ## Application is not yet completed!
-However, we will keep on track to finish on the project in future, so stay tuned on the repository :)
+However, we will keep it on track to finish on the project in future, so stay tuned on the repository :)